elixirschool/elixirschool/en/lessons/basics/iex-helpers.md

 If it's not present in the current directory, then the user's home directory (`~/.iex.exs`) will be used as the fallback.

 Configuration options and code defined within this file will be available to us when the IEx shell starts up.
-For instance if we want some helper functions available to us in IEx, we can open up `.iex.exs` and make some changes.
+For instance, if we want some helper functions available to us in IEx, we can open up `.iex.exs` and make some changes.

 Let's start by adding a module with a few helper functions: